0xAX/linux-insides/Booting/linux-bootstrap-1.md

 > The target operand specifies either an absolute offset (that is an offset from the base of the code segment) or a relative offset (a signed displacement relative to the current value of the instruction pointer in the EIP register).

-If you’ve never met the `Nf` syntax before, `1f` means the next label `1` that will appear in the code.
+If you've never met the `Nf` syntax before, `1f` means the next label `1` that will appear in the code.
 Immediately after those two bytes, we can see the label `1` located right before the beginning of the second part of the kernel setup header.

 After the second part of the kernel setup header, we can see the `.entrytext` section, which starts with the `start_of_setup` label.
 This is exactly the place where the execution will be continued: